The Best Christmas Towns in America You Should Visit at Least Once

 Best for: A classic country Christmas

-With covered bridges, rolling farmland, horse-drawn sleigh rides and charming country inns, Vermont and Christmas go hand-in-hand.
+With covered bridges, rolling farmland, horse-drawn sleigh rides and charming country inns, Woodstock, Vermont, is worthy of being named one of the best Christmas towns in the USA.
 The quaint town of Woodstock hosts a Wassail Weekend, a feast for the senses with holiday lights, the sound of bells from horse-drawn wagons, decorated homes, music, and hot cider and donuts.
 The celebrations continue during the festive Christmas at the Farm event at Billings Farm rural history museum, with candle dipping, holiday stories, cooking demonstrations, sleigh rides and snowshoe trekking.

 Right outside the town, the Jackson House Inn presents a refined historical inn that looks wonderful dressed up for Christmas—especially when covered in snow.
 Classically elegant rooms feature fireplaces and four-poster beds.